Sveva Caetani: Biography

 The Duke of Sermoneta lost much of his fortune in 1929, and when he died of throat cancer in 1935, Sveva's life changed dramatically.
 Her mother became mentally and physically ill, and it was at this time that Ofelia Fabiani began demanding Sveva stay at home, avoiding all contact with the outside world.
 Her mother was so distressed that she would suffer severe physical ailments, such as heart palpitations, whenever Sveva would leave.

 After a brief period where her mother permitted Sveva's artistic pursuits Sveva was not allowed to engage in making artwork, and for the years she remained captive in the family home, books were virtually her only connection to the outside world.

-In 1960 her mother died, leaving Sveva to pursue both independence and her artistic pursuits.
-After completing her teaching degree, she served the local area as an art instructor at Lumby's Charles Bloom Secondary.
+In 1960, her mother died, leaving Sveva to pursue both independence and her artistic pursuits.
+After completing her teaching degree at the University of Victoria, she served the local area as an art instructor at Lumby's Charles Bloom Secondary.

-"Between the years of 1975 and 1992, Caetani produced a series of 56 watercolour paintings entitled Recapitulation that recounts the story of her life.
-Drawing on Dante's Divine Comedy as a model for the overarching format of the series, Caetani adopts the role of a pilgrim on a spiritual journey.
-Just as Dante called on Virgil to act as his guide, Caetani calls on her father to accompany her on her personal journey."